awerlang/angular-responsive-tables/README.md

    * td: responsive-omit-title: title should be ommited
    * td: responsive-omit-if-empty: no row for empty cells
    * td: responsive-dynamic: add it when there's an `ng-if` directive applied to the element
+   * td: data-title: use to override the header for a given row/cell

 ## Installation